EriksSilovs/EmailNewsLetter/ReadMe.md

 .htaccess file is added so as long as folder is in local host and named correctly there should not be problems

-### press on any of top links to get to email sorting page
+### press on any of top links to get in email sorting page (database filtration page)
 #### (About; How it works ; Contact) <- any of this one